Learn more about how MLM-AI works and key concepts that deliver more efficient workflows.

 Results are QA'ed and exported for further processing downstream.

-All the above steps were taking into account when building MLM-AI's integrated workflow.
-MLM-AI updates the traditional workflow as follows:
+All the above steps were taking into account when building MLM-AI's integrated workflow:

 MLM-AI automates searching and de-duplication of results from multiple sources, presenting a single, clean view of all retrieved abstracts.